nf-core/website/markdown/developers/adding_pipelines.md

 ### Files

 You will find the following files in each nf-core pipeline.
 They are automatically generated, when running `nf-core create`.

 * `main.nf`: This is the main nextflow file which will get executed if the pipeline is run.
-It parses all parameters, loads the modules with options and defines the specific order in which these are executed.
+Typically, parameters are initialized and validated in this script before a workflow from the `workflow/` directory is called for execution.

 * `nextflow.config`: The main nextflow configuration file.
 It contains the default pipeline parameters, nextflow configuration options and information like pipeline and minimum nextflow version, among others.
   The `nextflow.config` also defines different configuration profiles that can be used to run the pipeline.
 See the [Configuration docs](/usage/configuration) for more information.